jleeong/cs176b-p2p/README.md

 2. `python3 deploydocker.py <NODE_CONNECTION_NUMBER>`
 3. `python3 distributefiles.py <FILE_DISTRIBUTION_PERCENTAGE> [-v]`

 _Replace <NODE_CONNECTION_NUMBER> with the number of connections to make per network node.
+If no connection number is given, only the containers are deployed.
 Replace <FILE_DISTRIBUTION_PERCENTAGE> with the probability for a file to exist on a container. (e.g. 5 gives a 5% chance for a file to be on a container).
 Add the -v flag if you want verbosity for the file distribution_
 ### To stop the network
 1. `docker stop $(docker ps -qf 'name=<SOME_COMMON_STRING>')`